Tanium Cloud overview

 Does Tanium encrypt my data?

 Yes.
-Data in transit and at rest is encrypted by using keys for each tenancy.
-Tanium Cloud is encrypted by using TLS 1.2, 256-bit encryption.
+Data in transit and at rest is encrypted with keys for each tenancy.
+Tanium Cloud is encrypted with TLS 1.2, 256-bit encryption.
 SSL/TLS is required to access Tanium Cloud services and system API.
 Tanium provides open encryption methodologies and enables customers to encrypt and authenticate all traffic, and to enforce the latest standards and ciphers.

 How does Tanium help ensure availability of the service?